wltrimbl/cmsc13600-course-materials/docs/HW-5-api.md

 API endpoints should return 401 not authorized if a user is not logged in.

-* `/app/api/dump-uploads/           should return HTTP code 401 unauthorized if a user is not logged in.
+* `/app/api/dump-uploads/`          should return HTTP code 401 unauthorized if a user is not logged in.
-* `/app/api/dump-uploads/           should return uploads belonging to a user if a user is not a curator
+* `/app/api/dump-uploads/`          should return uploads belonging to a user if a user is not a curator
-* `/app/api/dump-uploads/           should return all uploads if a user is a curator
+* `/app/api/dump-uploads/`          should return all uploads if a user is a curator
+* `/app/api/dump-data/`             should return 401 unauthorized if not logged in, 403 forbidden for harvesters, and 200 for curators.
+No functionality is needed right now.
+* `/app/api/knockknock/`            no authentication
 * `/app/uploads/`                   should redirect to login page if user is not logged in.

-While each of these requirements is two (or four) lines of code, this depends on the createUser successfully differentiating between these two types of user.
+While each of these requirements is two (or four) lines of code, this depends on the `createUser` successfully differentiating between these two types of user.

 ## Revising the schema
 You may discover that your schema is not up to the tasks set to it.
 This is ok, but needs to be fixed.
 When you update your models.py, django needs to move your data from the old schema to the new schema, a process called migration.